Eighty Fights From The 80’s (Part Two)

 Evander Holyfield vs Michael Dokes: Was Holyfield a pretend heavyweight or the division’s heir apparent?
 This action-packed gut check against ex-titlist Michael Dokes suggested the latter, though many reserved judgement.
 The Ring later called it the best heavyweight battle of the decade.

 Jeff Harding vs Denis Andries I: As with many trilogies, Harding vs Andries I set a standard its sequels couldn’t surpass.
 Andries commenced his title defence in style, dominating centre-ring and meting out punishment.
-But a bloodied Harding soaked up the pressure as the momentum gradually swung his way; the 11th was a barnstormer and Harding’s rousing final-round assault saw him snatch victory from the jaws of defeat.
+But a bloodied Harding absorbed the pressure as momentum gradually swung his way; the 11th was a barnstormer and Harding’s rousing final-round assault saw him snatch victory from the jaws of defeat.

 Sugar Ray Leonard vs Thomas Hearns II: Eight years on from their first clash, Leonard and Hearns remained two of the best fighters in any division.
 And they delivered the goods in their rematch, each staggering the other and Hearns scoring two knockdowns before the judges contrived to call it a draw.